 This is one of the natural methods of pest control; it is a non-chemical pest control method.
 It involves physical detection of the pest presence and using different ways to evacuate them from the farm.
 This method of pest control is mostly used for macro pests like rodents.
-It involves the use of traps, hunting, security men, alarms and caricature and other scary and combative techniques to get rid of these pests.
-Using any of these methods causes no harm to the crop and its consumer; this method is very effective in controlling macro pests like grasscutter, giant rat, rabbit, and other rodents.
+It involves the use of traps, hunting, security men, alarms and caricature, and other scary and combative techniques to get rid of these pests.
+Using any of these methods causes no harm to the crop and its consumer; this method is very effective in controlling macro pests like grasscutter, giant rats, rabbits, and other rodents.
 This method is less expensive and requires less labor.

 The methods of physical pest control can be divided into three categories.
-The first category contain the methods that cause the pests no harm but rather to people and plants.
+The first category contains the methods that cause the pests no harm but rather to people and plants.
 This includes patrolling and checking security at night, and putting up metal wires and traps, hiding places for the pests so they might decide to move out of the farm.

 2. Chemical methods of pest control

-This is the use of chemical substances, mostly suffocants, to get rid of pest from the farm.
+This is the use of chemical substances, mostly suffocants, to get rid of pests from the farm.
 The chemicals are very poisonous and toxic compounds; they are commonly mixed with water at the recommended rate before spraying on the foliage or leaves of the plants on different days before harvesting.
-This pest control method is commonly used to control micro pests like aphids, armyworm, thrips, etc.; the physical presence of these pests is difficult to detect but their destructive effects can be observed as they multiply.
+This pest control method is commonly used to control micro pests like aphids, armyworms, thrips, etc.; the physical presence of these pests is difficult to detect but their destructive effects can be observed as they multiply.
 Their effects alarm the use of this control method and not their presence per se.

 The pesticide application is carried out in three different parts of the farms: (i) before planting, (ii) during the crop growth, and (iii) after harvest.
-This is because after planting, pest population can multiply much faster than the plant production because any pests found on the plant are carried through to the next generation since they are all clones.
+This is because, after planting, the pest population can multiply much faster than the plant production because any pests found on the plant are carried through to the next generation since they are all clones.
 Thus control of pests should be much more effective prior to seeding.
-After harvest, many insects have already migrated to other farms either for hibernation or reproduction, thus making it easy to control them knowing their approximate number by counting the number of larvae present.
+After harvest, many insects have already migrated to other farms either for hibernation or reproduction, thus making it easy to control them by knowing their approximate number by counting the number of larvae present.

 The chemicals used are called pesticides or insecticides.
-The disadvantages of chemical pest control method are: the chemical compounds can be retained in the crop, thereby impairing the health of the consumer; the cost of chemicals is high, hence, adding up to the cost of production; lastly, it is labor intensive.
+The disadvantages of the chemical pest control method are: the chemical compounds can be retained in the crop, thereby impairing the health of the consumer; the cost of chemicals is high, hence, adding up to the cost of production; lastly, it is labor intensive.

 3. Cultural methods of pest control

 It is used to control pests in order for the crops to remain safe from harm.
 There are two key uses of this form of pest control; it aims to keep the pests in check in order that the crops do not get destroyed by them and secondly, to reduce or prevent infestation in order that it keeps coming back.
-The pest control methods used in the crops involve the use of various methods aimed at providing an unfavorable condition for the pests.
-The aim is to keep the pests in check in order that the crop do not get destroyed by them and secondly, to reduce or prevent infestation in order that it keeps coming back.
+The pest control methods used in the crops involve the use of various methods aimed at providing unfavorable conditions for the pests.
+The aim is to keep the pests in check in order that the crop does not get destroyed by them and secondly, to reduce or prevent infestation in order that it keeps coming back.

 4. Biological methods of pest control

-This is the most technical pest control method in agriculture; it involves the use of the natural enemy of the pest to prey them; like using chicken to control the population of grasshoppers and nematodes.
+This is the most technical pest control method in agriculture; it involves the use of the natural enemy of the pest to prey on them; like using a chicken to control the population of grasshoppers and nematodes.
 It is also a combination of different methods of pest control to achieve a pest-free farm.
 It can also be called integrated pest management. it is technical and requires expertise.

-Biological control of pests is a form of pest control that relies on predators, pathogens and parasites of the pest to reduce populations.
-This method incorporates a new discipline in pest control, called agro-ecology, considering the role of natural enemies in controlling pests and the density of natural populations.
+Biological control of pests is a form of pest control that relies on predators, pathogens, and parasites of the pest to reduce populations.
+This method incorporates a new discipline in pest control, called agroecology, considering the role of natural enemies in controlling pests and the density of natural populations.